 If you do have a pest problem in your home, call a pest-control specialist immediately to prevent a severe issue.

 Keep Your Area Dry

 Mosquitos- arguably the most annoying and numerous pests in the spring- survive off of stagnant water.
-Any puddles or collections of still water is a breeding ground for new mosquitos, so make sure to dump out any buckets or decorations.
+Puddles or collections of water also serve as breeding ground for new mosquitos, so make sure to dump out any buckets or decorations.

 Another option is to cover standing water like backyard ponds and pools until you are ready to use or clean.
 Keeping up with maintenance and cleaning can also prevent the buildup of a breeding ground.

 As the winter frost and snow melts, you may experience a yard in disarray being uncovered.
 The best way to avoid attracting large populations of insects is to make sure your weeds and debris from winter are cleared away and your trash is contained in sealed containers.
 Inside, make sure no food is left out for extended periods of time and all stored food items are sealed in air-tight containers.

 If you have dead trees or plants from the harsh winter, remove rotting trunks immediately.
 Decaying foliage attracts an array of insect species looking to feed or nest.
 Always practice removal safety and contact a local arbor or gardener for proper removal if trees are larger.

 Security screens for patios have also risen in popularity over the past few years.
 Solutions like these allow for outdoor spring enjoyment without the bugs.
 If you are interested in upgrading your home with screens, contact Crimsafe for more information about which products may be right for you.[/et_pb_text][/et_pb_column]